-For more information and settings, please refer to the Using the TOSHIBA Sleep Utility section in Chapter 4, Operating Basics.
+For more information and settings, please refer to the Using the TOSHIBA USB Sleep and Charge Utility section in Chapter 4, Operating Basics.

-Sleep Utility section in Chapter 4, Operating Basics.
-Problem Procedure I cannot use the "Sleep and Charge function".
-Sleep and Charge function may be disabled.
-Select the "Enable Sleep and Charge" check box in the TOSHIBA Sleep utility to enable this function.
+Problem Procedure I cannot use the USB USB Sleep and Charge function may be Sleep and Charge disabled. function.
+Select the "Enable USB Sleep and Charge" check box in the TOSHIBA Sleep and Charge utility to enable this function.
 When there is a current overflow of the external device connected to the compatible port, USB bus power (DC5V) supply may be stopped for safety reasons.
 When this happens, disconnect an external device if some external devices are connected.
 After that, turn the power of the computer ON/OFF to restore the function.
 If this function can not be still used even if only one external device is connected, stop using the external device because its current is over the acceptable value of this computer.

-Some external devices may not be able to use the "Sleep and Charge function".
+Some external devices may not be able to use the USB Sleep and Charge function.
 In this case, please try one or more of the following methods.

-Select another mode.
-Turn OFF the computer while external devices are connected.
+- Select another mode. - Turn OFF the computer while external devices are connected.

 Connect external devices after turning OFF of the computer.

 If this function can not be still used, change the setting to disable the function and stop using this function.
-The battery depletes quickly even when I If Sleep and Charge function is enabled, the computer's battery will discharge during hibernation or when the computer is turned off.

-Connect the AC adaptor to the computer or disable the Sleep and Charge function.

-Problem Procedure External devices connected to the compatible ports do not work when connected to a compatible port.
-Some external devices may not work when connected to a compatible port if the Sleep and Charge function is enabled.
+Problem Procedure The battery depletes quickly even when I turned OFF the power of the computer.
+If USB Sleep and Charge function is enabled, the computer's battery will discharge during hibernation or when the computer is turned off.
+Connect the AC adaptor to the computer or disable the USB Sleep and Charge function.
+External devices connected to the compatible ports do not work when connected to a compatible port.
+Some external devices may not work when connected to a compatible port if the USB Sleep and Charge function is enabled.
 Reconnect the external device after turning the computer ON.
-If the external device still does not work, connect device to an USB port that does not have the Sleep and Charge function-compatible icon () or change to disable the Sleep and Charge function.
+If the external device still does not work, connect device to an USB port that does not have the USB Sleep and Charge function-compatible icon () or change to disable the USB Sleep and Charge function.
 The "USB Wakeup function" does not work.
-When Sleep and Charge function is enabled, the "USB WakeUp" function does not work for ports that support the Sleep and Charge function.
-In that case, use an USB port that does not have the Sleep and Charge function-compatible icon (\(\forall \)) or change to disable Sleep and Charge function.
+When USB Sleep and Charge function is enabled, the "USB WakeUp" function does not work for ports that support the USB Sleep and Charge function.
+In that case, use an USB port that does not have the USB Sleep and Charge function-compatible icon (🗲) or change to disable USB Sleep and Charge function.